hosseinoliabak/cisco/Datacenter/02-54 PIM RP.md

 N9K01(config)# ip pim rp-address 192.168.0.254
 ```

-Configuration on non-RPs remain unchanged
+Configuration on non-RPs remain unchanged: It is the same as it would be for a single RP

 ```elixir
 N9K03(config)# ip pim rp-address 192.168.0.254